Rohit K. Vartak

 Duke University | Not a slightest clue in life

-I am currently part of CERT Labs, working under Prof. Praneeth Vepakomma at Mohamed bin Zayed University of Artificial Intelligence (MBZUAI), where my focus is on reducing the memory utilization of large language models (LLMs).
+Previously, I interned at CERT Labs, working under Prof. Praneeth Vepakomma at Mohamed bin Zayed University of Artificial Intelligence (MBZUAI), where my focus was on improving the efficiency and scalability of large language models.

-Additionally, I am advised by Prof. Monica Agrawal at Duke University, where I work on studying and improving medical chatbots to enhance their accuracy and real-world usability.
+Additionally, I was advised by Prof. Monica Agrawal at Duke University, where I worked on studying and improving medical chatbots to enhance their accuracy and real-world usability.

 Feel free to explore my work and reach out! 🚀